 Thanks to global integration and advancement of technology companies now have a better chance of fighting the tax menace out.
 They now have the advantage of relocating to areas that provide a tax free and conducive environment to thrive.

 Of the countries open to the concept of expatriate entrepreneurs the UAE is one of the best place to do business because of its consumer wealth and business-friendly rules.
 In the UAE, Dubai has emerged as the most preferred business destination and so all major conglomerates have a presence in the city.
-Though setting up businesses is bound by some regulations, like it is compulsory to partner with a local, so that only 49% of the shares is owned by the expatriate and the rest by the local, these regulations are not applicable for companies that plan to come up in the city’s free zone area.
+Though setting up businesses in dubai is bound by some regulations, like it is compulsory to partner with a local, so that only 49% of the shares is owned by the expatriate and the rest by the local, these regulations are not applicable for companies that plan to come up in the city’s free zone area.
 The free zone companies are owned completely by the expatriate investor.
 Besides, the free zone areas offer highly advanced infrastructure, exceptional facilities and stay visas for investors.

 Another advantage is the business-friendly labor laws.
 The laws are simple and straight which makes it easy to hire and fire employees.
 Likewise it takes no time to set up a business in the city.
 The approximate time required to set up a business is 7 days.
 Acquiring visas and free zone business license are comparatively easy.
 However, the free zone rules stipulate you to work within the zones and across the borders and you are barred trading within the UAE.